Home Expeditions What to Expect on an Expedition Cruise

 On-deck wildlife identification

 The Drake Passage crossing is one of the finest seabird watching opportunities in the world.
-The guides are on deck, binoculars out, identifying every species that passes — and calling passengers’ attention to anything remarkable.
+The guides are on deck, binoculars out, identifying every species that passes.
 A wandering albatross with a 3.5-metre wingspan banking alongside the ship is not something most people could identify independently.
-With a guide who has spent seasons on sub-Antarctic islands studying the species, the encounter becomes something considerably more than a large bird.
+With a guide who has spent seasons on sub-Antarctic islands studying the species, the encounter becomes something considerably more.

 What the Best Guides Provide